ppy/osu-wiki/wiki/Ranking_Criteria/osu!taiko/en.md

 - **You should insert at least 1 rest moment that is 2/1 or longer after 16/1 to 20/1 of continuous mapping.** Using rest moments less frequently is acceptable if either the pace of the music makes rest moments counter-intuitive or if the continuously mapped part is overall more forgiving to the player.
 - **Simple Slider velocity changes may be used.**

-If a Futsuu difficulty is required and used as the *lowest difficulty* of a beatmapset, it should follow these rules in addition to the ones above:

-- **Patterns on snaps faster than 1/2 are disallowed.** These patterns are too complex for beginner players.
-For songs which follow a swing beat, this limit is 1/3 instead.

-If a Futsuu difficulty is required and used as the *lowest difficulty* of a beatmapset, it should follow these guidelines in addition to the ones above:
+If a Futsuu difficulty is required and used as the *lowest difficulty* of a beatmapset, it should also follow these guidelines:

 - **1/2 patterns should not be longer than five notes.**
 - **Slider velocity changes should be used cautiously.** Changes should only happen for sections of different pacings and slider velocity should not be drastically variable.